Modular rocket: Atlas V

 The Atlas V expendable launch system uses the liquid fueled Common Core Booster as its first stage.
-In most configurations a single CCB is used with strap-on solid rocket boosters.
+In many configurations, a single CCB is used with strap-on solid rocket boosters.
 A proposed configuration for heavier loads strapped together three CCBs for the first stage.
 The Common Core Booster utilizes the Russian made RD-180 burning RP-1 fuel with liquid oxygen producing a thrust of 3.8 MN.
 The liquid propellant tanks use an isogrid design for strength, replacing previous Atlas tank designs which were pressure stabilized.

 The length of the common core booster is 89 ft, and has a diameter of 12.5 ft.

 Delta IV

-The Delta IV launcher family uses the liquid fuel Common Booster Core as the first stage of the various rocket configurations.
-One or three modules can be used as the first stage.
+The Delta IV launcher family used the liquid fuel Common Booster Core as the first stage of the various rocket configurations.
+One or three modules could be used as the first stage.
 In most configurations a single CBC is used with or without strap-on SRBs.
-Three CBCs together form the first stage of the Heavy configuration.
-The CBC uses the Rocketdyne RS-68 engine and burns liquid hydrogen with liquid oxygen producing a thrust of 2.9 MN.
+Three CBCs together formed the first stage of the Heavy configuration.
+The CBC used the Rocketdyne RS-68 engine and burned liquid hydrogen with liquid oxygen producing a thrust of 2.9 MN.